linode/docs/docs/applications/containers/getting-started-with-kubernetes/index.md

 ### Inspect the Master Node with Kubectl

 After completing the previous section, your Kubernetes master node is ready with all the necessary components to manage a cluster.
 To gain a better understanding of all the parts that make up the master's control plane, this section will walk you through inspecting your master node.
-If you have not yet reviewed the A Beginner's Guide to Kubernetes, it will be helpful to do so prior to continuing with this section as it relies on the understanding of basic Kubernetes concepts.
+If you have not yet reviewed the [Beginner's Guide to Kubernetes](/docs/applications/containers/beginners-guide-to-kubernetes/), it will be helpful to do so prior to continuing with this section as it relies on the understanding of basic Kubernetes concepts.

 1. View the current state of all nodes in your cluster.
 At this stage, the only node you should expect to see is the master node, since worker nodes have yet to be bootstrapped.
 A `STATUS` of `Ready` indicates that the master node contains all necessary components, including the pod network add-on, to start managing clusters.